CMU-17-214/s2024/assignments/hw1.md

 ## Evaluation

-The assignment is worth 135 points.
+The assignment is worth 150 points.
 We will grade the assignment with this rubric:

-**New card organizer (45pt):**
+**New card organizer (25pt):**

-- [ ] 20: The solution implements the above specification correctly and nothing
+- [ ] 10: The solution implements the above specification correctly and nothing more
 - [ ] 5: The implementation is reasonably well documented, using the API documentation style of the language.
-* [ ] 20: The implementation is well organized and does not expose unnecessary implementation details (encapsulation) and it programs against interfaces, not classes.
+* [ ] 10: The implementation is well organized and does not expose unnecessary implementation details (encapsulation) and it programs against interfaces, not classes.

 **Command-line processing (55pt):**